How long will it take to get my building delivered after I place an order? Read more

 What is the highest leg height that I can get?
 Read more

 12’ is the highest that is listed on our 12’ – 24’ wide brochure.
 Leg height over 12’ requires approval by CCI management.
 14’ is the highest that is listed on our 26’ – 40’ wide brochures.
-Customer must provide a lift during installation on buildings wider than 30’ that are more than 12’ tall.
+Customer must provide a lift during installation on buildings wider than 30’.

 Does my installation site need to be level?
 Read more